laudendev/Pokedex/README.md

 ## Design

-The obvious implementation was menus with filter and sort options.
-I rejected that: finding one Pokémon by name shouldn't require walking sub-menus.
-A command language solves it —
+The assignment specified menus with filter and sort options.
+I thought that was inefficient — finding one Pokémon by name shouldn't require walking sub-menus — so I proposed a command language instead, and the professor approved it.

 - **Parser** (`command_parser.py`): validates delimiters, splits on `;`,
   builds a command dictionary via dict comprehension.
 Unknown keys fail